Anass Salah-Eddine

-Anass Salah-Eddine (born 18 January 2002) is a professional footballer who plays as a left-back or left wing-back for club PSV, on loan from club Roma.
+Anass Salah-Eddine (أنس صلاح الدين; born 18 January 2002) is a professional footballer who plays as a left-back or left wing-back for Super League Greece club Panathinaikos, on loan from Italian Serie A club Roma.
 Born in the Netherlands, he plays for the Morocco national team.

 Club career

 Salah-Eddine's youth career started with Jong Ajax in 2018.
 On 1 August 2022, he signed a contract extension until the end of the 2025 season.
 He then joined Twente on loan for the 2022–23 season.
 On 1 February 2024, he joined Twente on a permanent deal until 2027.

 On 3 February 2025, Salah-Eddine joined Serie A club Roma.

 On 31 August 2025, Salah-Eddine returned to the Netherlands and joined reigning champions PSV, on an initial one-year loan with an option to buy.

 International career

-Born in the Netherlands, Salah-Eddine is of Moroccan descent.
-He is a youth international for the Netherlands.
+Born in the Netherlands, Salah-Eddine is of Moroccan descent with roots in Kalaat M'Gouna.
+He was a youth international for the Netherlands.
 On 21 October 2025, his request to switch international allegiance to Morocco was approved by FIFA.

+On 11 December 2025, Salah-Eddine was called up to the Morocco squad for the 2025 Africa Cup of Nations.

+On 26 May 2026, Salah-Eddine was selected in the 26-man squad for the 2026 FIFA World Cup.